Are you sure you want to delete this comment? It cannot be undone. |

 LPMc80 •2 years ago

 I'm very keen to try the Wilson's Salmon Medley, I've never tried raw before and my dog can only tolerate fish as a protein.
 Is it safe to feed my dog raw salmon, a lot of advice says never to feed dogs raw salmon.
-Any advice?vegan Is me LPMc80 •one year ago
+Any advice?vegan Is me LPMc80 •2 years ago

-Raw salmon is amazing it’s a multivitamin so it contains vitamin d with omega 3s epa and dha Wilson’s is a good raw dog food single ingredients and its complete and balancevegan Is me LPMc80 •one year ago
+Raw salmon is amazing it’s a multivitamin so it contains vitamin d with omega 3s epa and dha Wilson’s is a good raw dog food single ingredients and its complete and balancevegan Is me LPMc80 •2 years ago

 The tests at vets aren’t the best I’d recommend a elimination diet for your dog to see what it’s actually allergic toAndrea Nixon •2 years ago